Home › Forums › Journal Club Case Discussion Forum › Oct 2018 – Journal Club Case

 – Yellow flags: fear of movement, anxiety, other psychosocial factors?

-– Did she think that a specific aspect of previous PT was essential to her pain relief?
+– Did she think that a specific aspect of previous PT was essential to her pain relief?2) Would you consider this person to fit the Whiplash Associated Disorder diagnosis?
+If so, why?
+If not, what would be a better diagnosis classification?

 – Yes: MOI, decreased cervical flexion strength, point-tenderness/ myofascial TPs